Frequently Asked Question

 Our tool also stands out because of the exhaustiveness of the information gathered.
-Peerus is not affiliated to any publishing company, unlike Scopus with Elsevier, and finds papers from many journals belonging to different publishers.
+Peerus is not affiliated to any publishing company, and finds papers from many journals belonging to different publishers.
 It also certifies that what is presented is indeed an article, whereas others bring back irrelevant information (conference acts, unscientific communication…).

 Peerus is an advanced algorithm that analyzes and retrieves information.
 For example, it identifies authors (finds their affiliations / domains and distinguishes between homonyms), and also the semantic field of abstracts, and then compares it to your field of research and interest.

 Behind Peerus is a strong network of neurons for each user which learns what is of interest for them and that will refine the publications brought up every day, while being very wide on journals.
 An article may be of interest to you but published in a journal that you do not know at all.
 And that’s very interesting.

 Finally we push the papers, that is to say they come to you.
 You can also configure your weekly or daily digest to keep up to date.
 Here’s how to set it up.

 How do I register to Peerus?